On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Introduction

 Uncertainty principles have permeated Mathematics and Physics for many years, since the introduction of such a concept by Heisenberg in the context of Quantum Mechanics.
 For the Fourier transform

 \emph{Heisenberg's uncertainty principle} can be stated simply as

-This inequality states essentially that we cannot concentrate in space and frequency sides too much simultaneously, and has the physical interpretation that we cannot make measurements about the position and momentum of a particle (in the probabilistic sense) with the same degree of precision for both.
+This inequality states essentially that we cannot concentrate in space and frequency sides too much simultaneously, and has the physical interpretation that we cannot make measurements about the position and momentum of a particle (in the probabilistic sense) with high precision for both.

 Further than Heisenberg's initial contribution, there are many other instances and kinds of uncertainty principles.
-Benedicks' uncertainty principle \cite{Benedicks}, for example, predicts that for $f\in L^{1}(\R^{n})$ then the measures of the sets $\{x\in\R^{n}:f(x)\neq0\}$ and $\{x\in\R^{n}:\f(x)\neq0\}$ cannot be both finite, unless $f\equiv0$.
-The Amrein-Berthier Uncertainty Principle \cite{Amrein-Berthier}, on the other hand, complements the previous one, stating that for any $f\in L^{2}(\R^{n})$ and any pair of finite measure sets $E,F\subseteq \R^{n}$ there is a positive constant $C=C(E,F)$ such that
+Benedicks's uncertainty principle \cite{Benedicks}, for example, predicts that for $f\in L^{1}(\R^{d})$ the measures of the sets $\{x\in\R^{d}:f(x)\neq0\}$ and $\{x\in\R^{d}:\f(x)\neq0\}$ cannot be both finite, unless $f\equiv0$.
+The Amrein--Berthier Uncertainty Principle \cite{Amrein-Berthier} complements the previous one stating that for any $f\in L^{2}(\R^{d})$ and any pair of finite measure sets $E,F\subseteq \R^{d}$ there is a positive constant $C=C(E,F)$ such that

-Quite recently, a different kind of uncertainty principle related to sign changes of the Fourier transform has attracted some attention.
-To be more specific, in \cite{Bourgain-Clozel-Kahane}, Bourgain, Clozel and Kahane had proved that if $f$ and $\widehat{f}$ cannot simultaneously concentrate negative mass on arbitrarily small neighbourhoods of the origin.
+Recently, a different kind of uncertainty principle related to sign changes of the Fourier transform has attracted some attention.
+For example, in \cite{Bourgain-Clozel-Kahane} Bourgain, Clozel and Kahane had proved that $f$ and $\widehat{f}$ cannot simultaneously concentrate negative mass on arbitrarily small neighbourhoods of the origin.
+For further developments in this direction, see \cite{Cohn-Goncalves, Goncalves-Oliveira-Ramos1, Goncalves-Oliveira-Ramos2, Goncalves-Oliveira-Steinerberger} and references therein.

-To be more precise, $f:\R^d \to \R$ is said to be eventually non-negative if $f(x)\ge0$ for sufficiently large values of $|x|$.
-In this situation, if we define